 Instruction to Authors

-The Malaysian Orthopaedic Journal is the official publication of Malaysian Orthopaedic Association (MOA) and ASEAN Orthopaedic Journal (AOA).
-It is a peer-reviewed journal that publishes review articles, original research papers and case reports.
-The manuscripts will be blinded and reviewed by an independent group of reviewers.
+The Malaysian Orthopaedic Journal (MOJ) is the official publication of Malaysian Orthopaedic Association (MOA) and ASEAN Orthopaedic Association (AOA).
+It is a peer- reviewed journal that publishes review articles, original papers, case reports, letters to editor and special articles.
+Articles are published in print and online.
+They are citable with the digital object identifier number (DOI).

-Through the Journal has been compiled with great care, the Malaysian Orthopaedic Journal disclaims any duty to investigate any information, procedures, design and the like which may have been described in the Journal.
-The appearance of any information in this Journal does not guarantee the publication is free from errors and the opinion and statements expressed are not necessarily endorsed by the Malaysian Orthopaedic Journal.
+Though the Journal has been compiled with great care, the Journal disclaims any duty to investigate any information, procedures, design and the like which may have been described in the Journal.
+The appearance of any information in this Journal does not guarantee the publication is free from errors and the opinion and statements expressed are not necessarily endorsed by the Journal.

-The manuscript should be prepared on A4 size paper and double-spaced.
-Use size 12 point fond Times New Roman throughout (including title page, abstracts, references, tables and illustrations).
-There margin should be 2.5 cm on all sides and the text should be “left hand” justified only.
+The manuscript should be prepared using size 12 point fond Times New Roman throughout (including abstracts, references, tables and illustrations).
+Other than the main section headings, subheadings are not recommended.
+The text should be “left hand” justified only.
 All pages should be numbered on the top right corner.

 Measurement should use SI units.
 Spell out “one” to “ten” at the beginning of a sentence, and “one” at all times.
 Arabic numerals should be used otherwise.
 Each of the following manuscript components should begin with a new page.